 - Inspect your Boat.
 Check the condition and readiness of your boat, oars and equipment

 - Sign boat out in the Log;

-- Bring a life vest aka “Personal Flotation Device” (PFD) and a signaling device such as a loud whistle or airhorn.
+- Bring a life vest aka “Personal Flotation Device” (PFD) and a signaling device such as a whistle or airhorn.

 - Lubricate the oarlocks, oar sleeves and buttons.
 Check the sliding seats and lubricate seat wheels with a drop of oil.

 - Prepare the boat for launch.
 Move both oars to the far side of the boat (away from where you will board).
 Clear away any equipment to open a clear path into the boat

 - Wheel the boat down to the end of the dock, and stop before the apron.

 - It helps to wet down the slipway on the apron to make it easier to slide the boat.
 There’s a bucket for this on the right.